 |Cost in China||My Selling Price|

 In most cases, I aim to sell products for 3x more than what I purchase them for.
 Sounds great doesn’t it?
 Buying something for $20 and selling it for $60 is a great return.
 Well, it is great.
 BUT, remember, all businesses have expenses.
-And without getting into the exact details (shameless plug: you’ll need to purchase my course for that), my net margins are much smaller than 67%.
+In a private label business the most common fees are Amazon Referral Fees, Amazon FBA fees, Sea Freight, Returns, and Advertising.
+Generally for most businesses, they will make a 15-25% net margin after the dust settles.

-What Do You Need to Start Your Private Labeling Business?
+How Do You Start a Private Labeling Business?

 What are Some of the Negatives about This Type of Business?